React JS Architecture: Step-by-Step Guide | Updated 2025

 JSX Syntax and Structure

-JSX (JavaScript XML) is a syntax extension for JavaScript that allows writing HTML-like code in React components.
+JJSX (JavaScript XML) is a syntax extension for JavaScript that allows writing HTML-like code in React components.
 It simplifies UI creation by letting developers use familiar HTML syntax within JavaScript.
 JSX is transpiled to standard JavaScript using tools like Babel.
+To connect these components with external data sources, exploring What is Axios in React reveals how Axios simplifies HTTP requests, enabling seamless data fetching, error handling, and integration with React’s state-driven architecture.

 • const element = <h1>Welcome to React</h1>;